 Need to speak to someone?

 Keep a Daily Routine

-It’s really easy when we don’t have college or work to go to lose structure to our day.
+It’s so easy to forget about routine, especially during the summer holidays.
+Despite this, having routine is really important for our mental wellbeing.
 Without structure, it’s really easy to turn day into night and lose track of time.
 Get up at the same time every day, have a shower and get dressed in the morning, even if it’s only into a new pair of pyjamas.
-Keep structured meal times – don’t forget to have breakfast, lunch and dinner – why not try your hand at making something new.
+Keep structured meal times – don’t forget to have breakfast, lunch and dinner – why not try your hand at making something new?
 Keeping a routine helps keep us focussed.

 Turn Off Social Media (for a wee while)

 We are overloaded with information at the moment.
 It’s sometimes hard to distinguish fact from fiction and to not feel overwhelmed by the constant updates.
 If you are reading social media, make sure to seek updates from reputable sources like the World Health Organisation (WHO).
 It’s important to take some time to come off our social media and switch off.
 Why not read a book, listen to a podcast, watch a film or dance like nobody’s watching!
 Remember, you can also hide words or hashtags from appearing on your Twitter Feed or disable comments on your posts if you are feeling overwhelmed.
 You can find out how to do this here.

 We’re now able to meet up with people from other households and as the weeks go by, this will relax further.
 It’s hard to remember all the rules and restrictions as they are changing so often.
 To keep yourself right, visit the Scottish Government website.
 Remember to keep your distance from others and consider the use of face coverings in enclosed spaces.
 We are all desperate to see family and friends but remember that some people may still be feeling anxious about getting out and about.
 Be mindful of this and try not to pressure friends who might not quite feel ready yet – being supportive and understanding is the best way to help them adapt at their own pace.